-XT has wider grooves which cause more air particles to get trapped inside its grooves and bounce back and forth off its walls, producing noise and compromising the comfort level during on-road travel.
-Whereas, during off-roading wider grooves act as shock absorbers making the ride more comfortable.
+Destination XT has greater void ratio and more particles of air get trapped into it and collide with its walls, producing noise and compromising the comfort level during on-road travel.
+Whereas, during off-roading, the open tread pattern helps to absorb shocks, making the journey comfortable.

-In comparison, AT is less noisy as compared to XT because of the lower void ratio which causes a lower amount of air particles to get trapped between the grooves producing lesser noise during traveling at high speed, making it more comfortable on-road But during off-road traction, the comfort level is compromised because of the inability to narrow grooves to absorb shocks efficiently.
+In comparison, AT is less noisy as compared to Destination XT because of the lower void ratio which causes a lower number of air particles to get stuck inside grooves, producing lesser noise while moving at high speed, making it more comfortable on-road But during off-road traction, the comfort level is compromised because of the inability to narrow grooves to absorb shocks efficiently.

 Durability and treadwear:

-In the case of AT, the contact patch is higher increasing the tire’s rolling resistance and decreasing the force needed to keep the tire rolling.
-Due to higher rolling resistance, the treadwear is high which is indirectly proportional to durability and mileage.
-The body of AT consists two-ply polyester cord casing supporting two high-tensile steel belts.
+Destination AT has higher contact patch increasing its rolling resistance and decreasing the force needed to keep the vehicle moving.
+Because of more rolling resistance, the treadwear is high as well which indirectly proportional to durability.
+AT consists two-ply polyester string casing which supports two high-tensile steel belts.
 A nylon reinforcement ply provides durability and higher speed capability.

-XT has the lower contact patch with the road because of the higher void ratio making the tire’s rolling resistance minimum, which is the force required to keep the tire rolling.
-Due to low rolling resistance, the treadwear is also low, making the durability and mileage higher.
-XT internal construction includes twin, high-tensile steel cord belts reinforced with spirally wrapped nylon on top of a polyester cord casing to combine strength, durability, and ride comfort.
+Destination XT has the lower contact patch with the road because of the higher void ratio decreasing its rolling resistance.
+Because of lower rolling resistance, the wearing of tread is also lower, increasing the tire’s durability.
+XT interior structure includes twin, high-tensile steel cord belts reinforced with spirally wrapped nylon on top of a polyester cord casing to combine strength, durability, and ride comfort.

-- The durability and treadwear resistance of XT is way better as compared to AT.
+- The durability of XT better as compared to AT.